treban/pimatic-raspbee/README.md

 ### Prerequisite

-You need a rasbpee or conbee device and [deCONZ REST API](https://github.com/dresden-elektronik/deconz-rest-plugin/blob/master/README.md#install-deconz) must be installed and configured.
+You need a rasbpee or conbee device and the [deCONZ REST API](https://github.com/dresden-elektronik/deconz-rest-plugin/blob/master/README.md#install-deconz) must be installed and configured.

 An other good solution is to run deconz as a [docker container](https://github.com/marthoc/docker-deconz).

+### => [go to the WIKI](https://github.com/treban/pimatic-raspbee/wiki) - there are installation instructions and other useful tips.

 ### Installation

-Just activate the plugin in your pimatic config.
+Just activate the plugin over the pimatic webUI.
 The plugin manager automatically installs the package with his dependencys.

 ### Configuration

-You can load the plugin by adding following in the config.json from your pimatic server:
+You can also load the plugin by adding following in the config.json from your pimatic server:

     {
       "plugin": "raspbee",